cloudflare/cloudflare-docs/content/workers/platform/deployments.md

 ## Rollbacks
 Rollbacks are a way to quickly deploy an older deployment to the edge.
 This could be useful if a breaking change or unintended publish is made to a production Worker.

+There are currently two ways to perform a rollback: via Wrangler or via the Cloudflare Dashboard.

 ### via Wrangler

-You can rollback in wrangler using the `wrangler deployments rollback` command, you can learn about it [here](/workers/wrangler/commands#rollback).
+You can rollback in Wrangler using the `wrangler deployments rollback` command detailed [here](/workers/wrangler/commands#rollback).

 ### via the Cloudflare Dashboard

-In the deployements tab under your Worker you can select the menu dropdown on the right of the deployment and select **`Rollback to this deployment`**.
+In the Dashboard, find the deployments tab under your Worker.
+From there, you can select the menu dropdown on the right of the deployment and select **`Rollback to this deployment`**.

+## Limitations
 Rollbacks are only valid to the latest 10 deployments.

-Further rollbacks will be invalid if external resources have been deleted or modified between the target deployment and the active deployment.
+Rollbacks will not be allowed if external resources have been deleted or modified between the target deployment and the active deployment.
 Specifically if:

 - A Durable Object migration has occurred between the active deployment and target deployment.
 - If the target deployment has a binding to an R2 bucket, KV namespace, or Queue that no longer exists.